Fantastic Apps: The Secrets of Updating Them

 But let’s start with the PowerShell script

-As shown above, you could alter the variables of the deployment script to your liking because maybe you don’t want to be dependent on my website to fetch the serviceui.exe?
+As shown above, you could alter the variables of the deployment script to your liking.
+Maybe you don’t want to depend on my website to fetch the serviceui.exe.

 Let’s continue by looking at the next part below.
 In this part I am starting to create the PowerShell script itself by using the $content = @’ I showed you earlier.
 Looking at the script below you will notice I am also configuring some variables and toast notifications

-Almost forgot to mention the fact, that I am also trying to detect if the device needs to reboot before you could install the App updates.
+I almost forgot to mention that I am also trying to detect if the device needs to reboot before you can install the App updates.

 That’s pretty cool, right? but let’s continue!